Vinod Khosla: Co-founding Sun Microsystems and early investments: 1980-2003

-Development of Khosla Ventures
+Development of Khosla Ventures: 2004-present

-In 2004 to spend more time with his teenage kids and focus on technology startups, Khosla moved to part-time and eventually left Kleiner Perkins.
+In 2004 to spend more time with his teenage kids and focus on science-based technology startups, Khosla moved to part-time and eventually left Kleiner Perkins.
 He founded his own venture capital firm, Khosla Ventures later that year as a way to invest in more experimental technologies with a "social impact."
 At the time, he had about $1.5 billion from co-founding Sun Microsystems and his work with Kleiner Perkins.
 The firm is based in Menlo Park, California.

-Khosla was featured on Dateline NBC in May 2006, where he discussed the practicality of ethanol as a gasoline substitute.
-He has invested heavily in ethanol companies.

-The firm became known for large, early investments in alternative energy technology like solar, biofuel, and batteries.
-He has advocated for breakthroughs in these "clean" energies rather than cutting back on energy consumption.
-The firm incubated carbon recycling and aviation fuel company LanzaTech and QuantumScape, a solid state battery company.
-Khosla has stated both Quantumscape and Lanzatech are unicorns that have taken time and calls them part of "clean tech 1.0."
-He believes carbon sequestration is an area that needs significant advancements and is the most feasible.
-Impossible Foods, which works to make meat a more efficient energy source, and View Glass are also unicorns incubated by Khosla Ventures.
-Business Insider reported that it took 10 years to return "more than a billion dollars" to the firm, similar to some of Khosla's other successful investments that also took a decade to pay off.
-Khosla believes that a dozen dramatic technologies to solve climate change and it is inaccurate to continue cleantech investing as a bust.

 In September 2009, Khosla Ventures III secured $750 million of investor commitments to invest in traditional early-stage and growth-stage companies.
 Khosla also raised $250 million for Khosla Seed, which will invest in higher-risk opportunities.
 He opened up Khosla Ventures to outside investors for the first time that same year.
+The firm became known for being an early investor in Square and investments in alternative energy technology like solar, biofuel, and batteries.
+He has advocated for breakthroughs in these "clean" energies rather than cutting back on energy consumption.
+The firm incubated carbon recycling and aviation fuel company LanzaTech and QuantumScape, a solid state battery company and Impossible Foods, which works to make meat a more efficient energy source.
+He believes carbon sequestration is an area that needs significant advancements and is the most feasible.
+Khosla believes that a dozen dramatic technologies to solve climate change and it is inaccurate to consider cleantech investing as a bust.
+By 2008, the company had a portfolio of 65 startups, the bulk of which were focused on clean technology.

 Beginning in 2010, Khosla Ventures began investing in food and was the first investor in companies like Instacart and DoorDash.
-Fintech was also an area of focus with early investments.
+Fintech was also an area of focus with early investments in Square, Stripe and Affirm, which all resulted in large returns for Khosla Ventures.
 In May 2010, it was announced that former British Prime Minister Tony Blair was to join Khosla Ventures to provide strategic advice regarding investments in technologies focused on the environment.
 During this time, Khosla had hired Condoleezza Rice's advisory firm to work with portfolio companies.

 In 2012, Khosla wrote an article titled "Do We Need Doctors Or Algorithms?" arguing the increasing importance of artificial intelligence in medicine claiming "bionic assistance" will eventually replace most doctors.
 He started investing in medicine and robotics, such as companies that use artificial intelligence in medical treatments at that time.
-Khosla Ventures also invested in HackerRank.